-To tackle the catastrophic forgetting problem with the data imbalance issue, in this paper, we propose an Analytic Exemplar-Free Online Continual Learning algorithm (AEF-OCL).
-The AEF-OCL adopts an analytic learning approach \cite{brmp2021}, which replaces the backpropagation with a recursive least-squares (RLS) like technique.
+To tackle the catastrophic forgetting problem and the data imbalance issue, in this paper, we propose an Analytic Exemplar-Free Online Continual Learning algorithm (AEF-OCL).
+The AEF-OCL adopts an analytic learning approach \cite{brmp2021}, which replaces the back-propagation with a recursive least-squares (RLS) like technique.
 In traditional scenarios, the combination of RLS and OCL has demonstrated promising primary results \cite{zhuang2022acil,zhuang2023gkeal}.
 The contributions of our work are summarized as follows: \begin{itemize}[leftmargin=1em] \item We introduce the AEF-OCL, a method for OCL that eliminates the need for exemplars.
 The AEF-OCL offers a recursive analytical solution for OCL and establishes an equivalence to its joint-learning counterpart, ensuring that the model firmly retains previously learned knowledge.
 This approach effectively addresses the issue of catastrophic forgetting without storing any past samples. \item We introduce a Pseudo-Features Generator (PFG) module.
-This module conducts a recursive calculation of task-specific data distribution, and generates pseudo data by considering the distribution of the current task's feature to tackle the challenge of data imbalance. \item Theoretically, we demonstrate that the AEF-OCL achieves an equivalence between the continual learning structure and its joint-learning counterpart by adopting all the data altogether. \item We apply the AEF-OCL by adopting a large-scale pre-trained model to address the continual learning tasks in the field of autonomous driving.
-Our experiments on the SODA10M dataset \cite{han2021soda10m} demonstrate that the AEF-OCL performs well in addressing OCL challenges within the context of autonomous driving.
-Despite being an exemplar-free method, the AEF-OCL outperforms the majority of replay-based methods. \end{itemize}
+This module conducts a recursive calculation of task-specific data distribution and generates pseudo-data by considering the distribution of the current task's feature to tackle the challenge of data imbalance. \item Theoretically, we demonstrate that the AEF-OCL achieves an equivalence between the CL structure and its joint-learning counterpart by adopting all the data. \item We apply the AEF-OCL by adopting a large-scale pre-trained model to address the CL tasks in autonomous driving.
+Our experiments on the SODA10M dataset \cite{han2021soda10m} demonstrate that the AEF-OCL performs well in addressing OCL challenges within the context of autonomous driving. \end{itemize}